Board of Trustees

 The current Rongomaiwahine Iwi Trust Board structure includes two representatives from each of our seven Marae.
 Our people have embraced and provided the focus for our decisions and mahi.
 Achieving these outcomes reinforces the values that underpins what it means to be Rongomaiwahine.

-Current Rongomaiwahine Iwi Trustees, as of the 30th of January 2022, and their respective Marae;
+Current Rongomaiwahine Iwi Trustees, as of 2025, and their respective Marae;

 • Mahanga: Jody Rarere, Hinepua Morrison